-Before we had low-rise, straight-leg, skinny, selvage, stretchy, resin-coated, lotion-infused, or mom jeans, there was simply jean—the fabric.
-The name likely originated from gênes, referring to Genoa, Italy, where sailors wore a twill blend of cotton, linen, and wool that came in a variety of stripes and colors.
+Before we had low-rise, straight-leg, skinny, selvage, stretchy, resin-coated, lotion-infused or mum jeans, there was simply jean – the fabric.
+The name likely originated from gênes, referring to Genoa, Italy, where sailors wore a twill blend of cotton, linen and wool that came in a variety of stripes and colorus.

-Once the United States emancipated itself from British rule, the former colonists stopped importing European denim and began producing it themselves from all-American cotton, picked by slaves in the South and spun, dyed, and woven in the North.
+Once the United States emancipated itself from British rule, the former colonists stopped importing European denim and began producing it themselves from all-American cotton, picked by slaves in the South and spun, dyed and woven in the North.
 The Industrial Revolution was largely fueled by the textile trade, which almost singlehandedly upheld slavery.
-When the cotton gin mechanized processing in 1793, prices, already subsidized by slave labor, dropped dramatically.
+When the cotton gin mechanised processing in 1793, prices, already subsidised by slave labour, dropped dramatically.
 Cheap goods drove demand, and a vicious cycle ensued.
 In the period between the invention of the cotton gin and the Civil War, America’s slave population shot from 700,000 to a staggering 4 million.

 Workers on the Alexander plantation in Arkansas picking cotton in 1935.
 Photo courtesy of Ben Shahn/Library of Congress

 In the South, as sharecropping was just dying out, jeans carried a different set of connotations.
-A 1941 fashion spread in Life magazine titled “Doris Lee Offers the Southern Negro” featured a series of the artist’s Maira Kalman-esque sketches of African-American women in midriff-baring halter tops, turbans, and colorful skirts, juxtaposed against photographs of white women in similar outfits.
-The text read: “[The artist] reports that these ‘low-country’ Negroes, more primitive than elsewhere, have a flair for color, a ‘proportion oddity,’ great resourcefulness and ingenuity especially in their adaptations of castoffs.”
+A 1941 fashion spread in Life magazine titled “Doris Lee Offers the Southern Negro” featured a series of the artist’s Maira Kalman-esque sketches of African-American women in midriff-baring halter tops, turbans and colourful skirts, juxtaposed against photographs of white women in similar outfits.
+The text read: “[The artist] reports that these ‘low-country’ Negroes, more primitive than elsewhere, have a flair for colour, a ‘proportion oddity’, great resourcefulness and ingenuity especially in their adaptations of castoffs”.
 One pair of images included “faded coveralls… readily adapted into clam-digger-style blue jeans.”
-The spread suggests that, like the blues, American blue-jean styles were adapted—or stolen—from African Americans.
+The spread suggests that, like the blues, American blue-jean styles were adapted – or stolen – from African Americans.
 It’s little wonder that jeans didn’t catch on in black fashion for decades.
 Southern blacks had no use for clothing that harked back to a brutal history of violence, oppression, and exploitation.

-By the late 60s, actors like Steve McQueen, Paul Newman, and Dennis Hopper smoldered onscreen in movies like Cool Hand Luke and Easy Rider, while the counterculture assimilated into the mainstream, and teenagers became a market that wielded serious buying power.
-“That mass consumerism, with all the standardization it implied, could somehow be reconciled with rampant individualism was one of the smartest tricks ever pulled by Western civilization,” wrote historian Niall Ferguson in 2011’s Civilization: The West and the Rest.
+By the late 60s, actors like Steve McQueen, Paul Newman and Dennis Hopper smoldered onscreen in movies like Cool Hand Luke and Easy Rider, while the counterculture assimilated into the mainstream and teenagers became a market that wielded serious buying power.
+“That mass consumerism, with all the standardisation it implied, could somehow be reconciled with rampant individualism was one of the smartest tricks ever pulled by Western civilisation,” wrote historian Niall Ferguson in 2011’s Civilization: The West and the Rest.

 Ferguson’s point was observable on an international scale, as a Cold War-era sociological conundrum: As cheap, widely available proletarian clothing, jeans were the ultimate paradoxical symbol of consumer culture for the USSR.
 He summed it up nicely: “Perhaps the greatest mystery of the entire Cold War is why the Worker’s Paradise could not manage to produce a decent pair of jeans.”